Controlling access with Amazon Data Firehose - Amazon Data Firehose

 { "Sid": "", "Effect": "Allow", "Action": [ "kafka:GetBootstrapBrokers", "kafka:DescribeCluster", "kafka:DescribeClusterV2", "kafka-cluster:Connect" ], "Resource": "arn:aws:kafka:us-east-1:arn:cluster/DO-NOT-TOUCH-mskaas-provisioned-privateLink/xxxxxxxxx-2f3a-462a-ba09-xxxxxxxxxx-20/*" //topic of the cluster }, { "Sid": "", "Effect": "Allow", "Action": [ "kafka-cluster:DescribeTopic", "kafka-cluster:DescribeTopicDynamicConfiguration", "kafka-cluster:ReadData" ], "Resource": "arn:aws:kafka:us-east-1:arn:topic/DO-NOT-TOUCH-mskaas-provisioned-privateLink/xxxxxxxxx-2f3a-462a-ba09-xxxxxxxxxx-20/mskaas_test_topic" //topic of the cluster }, { "Sid": "", "Effect": "Allow", "Action": [ "kafka-cluster:DescribeGroup" ], "Resource": "arn:aws:kafka:us-east-1:arn:group/DO-NOT-TOUCH-mskaas-provisioned-privateLink/xxxxxxxxx-2f3a-462a-ba09-xxxxxxxxxx-20/*" //topic of the cluster }, }

 Next, you can complete the optional step of configuring record transformation and record format conversion.
-For more information, see Configure record transformation and format conversion.
+For more information, see (Optional) Configure record transformation and format conversion.

-Cross-Account Delivery to an Amazon S3 Destination
+Cross-account delivery to an Amazon S3 destination

 You can use the Amazon CLI or the Amazon Data Firehose APIs to create a Firehose stream in one Amazon account with an Amazon S3 destination in a different account.
 The following procedure shows an example of configuring a Firehose stream owned by account A to deliver data to an Amazon S3 bucket owned by account B.